shanecelis/seawisphunter/_posts/2015-11-30-simulating-buoyancy-part1.md

 <img class="center-block" width="500px" src="/img/want-got.gif">

-If you watch the animation above where $n = (1,1,1)$, there's a time where we what we want is what we got.
+If you watch the animation above where $n = (1,1,1)$, there's a time where what we want is what we got.
 It works for $0 \le d < 1$, but for $d \ge 1$ the shape of the plane cut ceases to be a triangle and becomes a hexagon.

 <img class="center-block" width="500px" src="/img/hexagon.png">